top of page

 By achieving emotional sobriety, you’re able to maintain your self-control, having identified your triggers and developed effective coping skills to counteract them.

 The OAD Clinic offers a number of programmes – including alcohol detoxification– that can help you fight your alcohol addiction, no matter what stage you are at with your recovery.
-Begin your journey to quitting alcohol and living sober with The OAD Clinic, supporting you every step of the way.
+For more information and advice on quitting alcohol and living sober, contact The OAD Clinic.

 Recent Posts